nationalarchives/engineering-handbook/docs/ways-of-working/documentation.md

 ## Standards

-TNA standards are documented in this handbook, available on [GitHub](https://github.com/nationalarchives/engineering-handbook).
-These standards apply to all TNA projects.
+Technical TNA standards are documented in this handbook and the [source code is available on GitHub](https://github.com/nationalarchives/engineering-handbook).

+These standards SHOULD apply to all TNA projects.

 ### Requesting changes